likebike/PyHPy/input.example/blog/How_to_Install_PyHPy.html.md

 sudo apt-get install python2.7 make imagemagick
 ```

-(If there is sufficient demand, I can update MakoFW with Python3 support.)
+(If there is sufficient demand, I can update PyHPy with Python3 support.)

 Step 2:  Initialize the Project Directory